JIC-CSB/dtool/README.rst

 Development
 ~~~~~~~~~~~

+- *Create .dtool-dataset with UUID, user and version*
 - *Include name of hash function in manifest.json*
 - *Changed manifest creation to include file mimetypes from python-magic*
 - Added CLI integration tests